 Using these approaches in the creation of their health product ads, brands are successfully reducing the stigma associated with certain health complications.
 The brand messaging used to sell these products clearly acknowledges the issue, positions the problem as ordinary, and positions the remedy as gentle, fast-acting and effective.

 Our software brings measurable metrics to qualitative data sources – in this case by analyzing marketing communications.
-If you have healthcare text data which you want to act upon but don’t know where to start, speak to one of our team to learn how Relative Health can help.
+If you have healthcare text data which you want to act upon but don’t know where to start, speak to one of our team to learn how Relative Insight Medical can help.